 How to Make Cannabis-Infused Salt

-- Pour the green dragon tincture over the salt, coating it completely, and using a spoon to make tracks for airflow.
+2. Pour the Everclear tincture over the salt, coating it completely, and then use a spoon to spread out the salt and make tracks for airflow.

 Storage